ldanilov/AnkiShortcuts/README.md

 ### Known Issues
 - Does not check if Anki app is running, so in that case Hammerspoon Console returns an obscure error.
 - It takes a few seconds to send the **first** Note to Anki.
 Subsequent Notes are sent in under a second.
+   - (edit) On the second thought, the delay occurs **not** only during the first Note add.
+It varries a little, so be patient with it. :)
+   - TODO: troubleshoot this

 ### Ideas
 - (easy) Add color to successful/unsuccessful addition of Q/A.